Imperfection is perfection.

 Stop comparing yourself to others.

-This behavior can be destructive if it causes one to feel anxious, guilty, shameful, stressed, and depressed.
+This behavior can be destructive if it causes you to feel anxious, guilty, shameful, stressed, and even depressed.

 The next time you catch yourself playing the comparison game, remember that you can pick what and who you are comparing yourself to.